EpicBrainUser/python-booklet/python_booklet.typ

             print("Invalid choice, try again.")
 ```

 And looking at this it's kinda tedious because every time you want to use the functions sign_in or sign_up you have to call the wrapper, and use the returned wrapped function.
-Luckily no one codes like this and instead we use decorators like this: \
+Luckily we don't actually have to code like this because we have decorators: which are #gls("syn-sug") for function wrappers which make it way nicer to use them.
+Here's the same example using decorators: \

 ```python
 def require_credentials(func):